 Outside of this National Minimum Wage order, an employee’s base rate of pay (their minimum wage) is calculated based on their ordinary hours worked and relates to the relevant Modern Award or Enterprise Agreement which they work under.

 However, when it comes to working out what your employees’ minimum wages are, you also need to factor in their minimum entitlements under the relevant Award or Agreement.
 These entitlements are differentiated across a variety of factors such as industry, job type, experience in the role etc and hold potential repercussions if they are not met.
 So it is important that employers investigate each of their employees’ Awards and Agreements to understand the minimum entitlements.

-Employers must provide their employees with at least their minimum entitlements, as outlined by the relevant agreement.
-Employees who are not covered by an Award or Agreement will have their wage set by the National Minimum Wage order.
+Employers should also know that if they have employees who are not covered by an Award or Agreement, they will have their wage set by the National Minimum Wage order.

-Employsure can take the hassle out of understanding minimum wages and other entitlements for your industry.
+Being fully aware of Australia’s Minimum Wage order and wage rates within different industries is something that is vitally important to running a business.
+Employsure can take the hassle out of understanding these minimum wage requirements and other entitlements for your industry.
 We ensure you are aware of your obligations under the Fair Work Act and remain up to date on any legislative changes that will impact your business.